ErikEvenson/webcore/docs/technology_stack.md

 - [npm](https://npmjs.org/doc/) 2.5.0 - "node package manager"
 * [npm-check-updates](https://www.npmjs.org/package/npm-check-updates) 1.5.1 [Fork](https://github.com/EATechnologies/npm-check-updates) - Find newer versions of dependencies than what your package.json allows.
 * [npm-install-missing](https://www.npmjs.org/package/npm-install-missing) 0.1.4 - 'This module will attempt to reinstall any missing dependencies.
 It can be called via the command line or used programmatically.'
-- [slush](http://slushjs.github.io/#/) 1.0.1 'The streaming scaffolding system - Gulp as a replacement for Yeoman.'
+- [slush](http://slushjs.github.io/#/) 1.0.1 - 'The streaming scaffolding system - Gulp as a replacement for Yeoman.'
+- [slush-webapp]() 1.0.2 - 'Generator for HTML5 Boilerplate and Bootstrap web apps using Gulp.'

 ## Puppet modules